rkoalsi/Employee-Invoice/README.md

 # Employee-Invoice

-An application that allows employees, admins to create and share invoices
+An application that allows employees, admins to create/share invoices to customers, keep track of inventory and manage cataloging.